deca12x/CarbonHardhat/README.md

 This script will:
 1. Deploy `MinimalFlareUSDTBridge.sol` to the Flare network.
-2. Transfer the specified `amountUSDTToBridge` from the deployer's wallet to the newly deployed `MinimalFlareUSDTBridge` contract.
+2. Transfer the specified `amountUSDTToBridge` from the deployer's wallet to the newly deployed `MinimalFlareUSdtBridge` contract.
 3. Estimate the LayerZero native fee (FLR) required for the bridge operation.
 4. Call `bridgeUSDTToPolygon` on the `MinimalFlareUSDTBridge` contract, sending the estimated native fee as `msg.value`.
 5. Output transaction hashes and relevant information, including a link to LayerZeroScan to track the cross-chain message.